karlustav/data_project/README.md

-# Depression Prediction with Data Science
+# Exploring Mental Health Data
 - The primary goal of this project is to develop a machine learning-based predictive model that identifies individuals at risk of depression using demographic and lifestyle data.

 ## Team members